 soundCategory_weather

 Field of View (FOV) is an important graphics setting that determines how wide your view is in the game.
-Here's how to create a custom FOV slider with descriptive labels like "Normal", "Wide", etc.
+The FOV option internally uses values from -1.0 to 1.0, but displays as 30 to 110 in the UI.

 First, we need a ticker that will check the current FOV value and set a variable with the appropriate description:

-Now we need to set up multiple actions for different FOV ranges using loading requirements.
+Now we need to set up actions for the FOV labels.
 Here's what your action script structure should look like:

 ▶ Action Script